sav-che/TL-2/Authors/Wisniewski, Tadeusz {std. Wisn.}.md

-> [!cite] BHL link: this entry starts at [page 392](https://www.biodiversitylibrary.org/item/103250#page/452/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 392](https://www.biodiversitylibrary.org/page/33066732) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Wisniewski, Tadeusz (1905-1943), Polish bryologist, phytogeographer and traveller (born in Taganrog, to which city his father had been deported); from 1919 living in Warsaw; from 1928-1943 assistant at the Josef Pilsudski University, Warsaw; Dr. phil. ib.
-1930; also working for the Polish botanical Society; executed as a hostage in Warsaw 30 Nov 1943. (*Wisn.*).
+1930; also working for the Polish botanical Society; executed as a hostage in Warsaw 30 Nov 1943.
+**Abbreviated name**: *Wisn.*

 #### Herbarium and types